Why FAQs are important

-Every workplace transformation project I have ever worked on involved the compilation of a series of Frequently Asked Questions – or FAQs as they are lovingly referred to!
+Every workplace transformation and hybrid working project I have ever worked on involved the compilation of a series of Frequently Asked Questions – or FAQs as they are lovingly referred to!
 They are considered essential to ensure that everyone (including the project delivery team) can answer questions raised by anyone involved in the change.

 Does anyone read FAQs?